brunobord/stardrifter/stardrifter/galaxy.md

 ## Optional rule: when you come back to this World

 Basic rule set a price for all the available merchandise, once for all.
 But if you want to make it a bit more accurate, prices can change over time.

-If you come back to a World, make a re-roll for every good available, and note its new price.
+When you come back to a World, make a re-roll for every good available, and note its new price.
 Sometimes they may go up, sometimes down.

 [HexMap]: https://en.wikipedia.org/wiki/Hex_map
 [marketplace]: ../marketplace/